itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup_creation.rst

 * Set the **qtNewBuildPath**.
 E. g.: "../3rdParty/Qt5.12.1/5.12/msvc2017_64"
 * Set the **numpyRequiredVersion** to the Numpy version, which is attached to the all-in-one development setup.
 E. g.: "1.11.0"
 * Set the **pythonRequiredVersion** to the python version, which is attached to the all-in-one development setup.
 E. g.: "3.5."
-* Change the whl-file names of Numpy, Jedi and Parso packages.

 Check in the function **generateCMakeDict** the version of Visual Studio and the paths of **CMake, OpenCV, Python library version, VTK, PCL, Eigen, Flann, QHull**.